Will the IRS Know If I Don’t File a 1099?

 Completely valid question.
 I mean us as human beings are very consequence driven, are we not?
 On your tax return you are required to disclose if you were required to file 1099’s.
 Here is a screenshot of where they ask that question:

 So if you check “no” on line I then you are telling the IRS you weren’t required to issue anyone a 1099.
+If you aren't sure, check out who needs a 1099.
 That usually makes it so you don’t have to file 1099’s.
 However, if for some crazy reason you are one of the 0.45% of people that get audited every year and the IRS looks at your records and sees that you should have issued 1099’s then you might be on the hook to file them and pay the penalties.
 Yes, the IRS is the arch enemy of all things good and they will charge you for not filing forms when you should have.
 Here are the penalties for not filing your forms 1099:

 - If you correctly file within 30 days of deadline: $50 per form